 Until seeing Ceri’s article I had the same misconception: Several years ago, when I first began to reach out for specific information related to the Aberfan disaster for my own composition, I posted my question about hymns sung at the funeral service at Old Merthyr Tydfil Forum.
 Several responses came in, one of which was: Finally, you may wish to know that during morning assembly (9am.-9-15am) the children sang: ‘Allthingsbright and beautiful, the lord God loves them all.’

 In composing Aberfan, it has been imperative that the facts of that day be honored, that in creating the sequence of musical events, I know what the actual events were.
 My arrangement of “All Things Bright and Beautiful” (called “First Hymn”) is placed in the music right after “Interlude” in which the children are walking to school, only to be interrupted by the catastrophic collapse, “Rock Sequence”.

 Given that “All Things Bright and Beautiful” was typically sung during morning assembly, I felt it was fitting for it to remain in the composition.
 Here is a demo sample: Excerpt from Aberfan, “First Hymn”

-Aberfan (7 pianos, percussion, voice and tools of rescue) is a sponsored project of the New York Foundation for the Arts (NYFA), a 501(c)(3), tax-exempt organization.
+Aberfan is a sponsored project of New York Foundation for the Arts (NYFA), a 501(c)(3), tax-exempt organization.
 Contributions on behalf of Aberfan must be made payable to NYFA, and are tax-deductible to the extent allowed by law.

 Photo courtesy of South Wales Police Museum.
 Aberfan, 1966